FranzKafkaYu/FranzKafkaYu/README.md

 -->
-- 🔭 I’m currently working on Android Vedio
+- 🔭 I’m currently working on Android/Linux Platform
 - 🌱 I’m currently learning Go,Shell and Python
 - 👯 I’m looking to collaborate on Telegram and Github
 - 🤔 I’m looking for help with Making Money